 Find out how to make advertising clearly identifiable with the Advertising Code Social Media & Influencer Marketing tool of the Advertising Code Foundation (in Dutch).

-Rules for vloggers with many followers (influencers)
+Vloggers with many followers (influencers) must register

 Do you advertise in your video’s (you make videos as a vlogger or you upload videos) on YouTube, Instagram, or TikTok?
 And do you have more than 500,000 followers (you are an influencer)?
 Then you must register.
 If you are not sure if you must register, you can check this with the Media Authority (in Dutch).